Tuition and Fees for September 2019-June 2020

 Any teacher absences will be rescheduled.

 All make-up lessons must be completed by the end of the semester.
-Any make-up lessons not completed by the end of the academic year will not be applied to future semesters.
-A total of three available make-up times will be offered by the teacher; if a student cannot make any of the times offered for make-up lessons, the make up lesson is forfeited.
+Any make-up lessons not completed by the end of the semester will not be applied to future semesters.
+In the event that a student cannot make any of the times offered for make-up lessons by the teacher, the make up lesson is forfeited.

 I would love to offer more makeups, but my schedule is busy, and I cannot offer every student more than one make up so I kindly ask you not to request extra makeups.
 Thank you for the consideration!!